cfrg/draft-irtf-cfrg-bbs-pseudonyms/draft-vasilis-bbs-per-verifier-linkability.md

 4. On receipt of the signature the prover verifies the signature using the procedure of section (#hidden-pid-signature-generation-and-verification).
 5. The prover computes the *pseudonym* based on the *pid* and *verifier_id*
 6. The prover generates a proof using *pid*, *secret_prover_blind*, *signature* and *signer_blind* (if provided with the signature) using the procedures of section (#hidden-pid-proof-generation-with-pseudonym).
 7. The prover conveys the *proof* and *pseudonym* to the verifier.
-The verifier uses the procedure of section (#hidden-pid-proof-verification-with-pseudonym) to verify the proof.
+The verifier uses the procedure of section (#proof-verification-with-pseudonym) to verify the proof.

 ## Pseudonym with Signer provided Pid